-- Attract new perspectives and foster exchange of ideas to advance digital forensic science
+- Attract new perspectives and foster exchange of ideas to advance digital forensics

-- Involve experienced analysts and examiners from law enforcement, military and civilian sectors to focus research on practitioner requirements, multiple investigative environments, and real world usability
+- Engage practitioners from law enforcement, the military, and civilian sectors to focus research

-- Define core technologies that form a focus for useful research and development
+- Define core principles that form a focus for useful research and development,

-Ultimately, it is the goal of DFRWS to establish a professional tone and direction for this rapidly evolving field.
-It is notable that many new developments in the field have their roots in works and breakout discussions at DFRWS conferences.
-As such, the conference is not only a snapshot of the state of the research in the field, but is also a useful pointer towards the future.
+Ultimately, it is the goal of DFRWS to cultivate transdisciplinary coproduction of knowledge that stimulates healthy growth in this rapidly evolving field.
+It is notable that many novel developments in the field have their roots in works and breakout sessions at DFRWS conferences.
+As such, DFRWS conferences are not only a snapshot of the state of the research in the field but are also a useful pointer towards the future.

 The first Digital Forensic Research Workshop was held in August 2001.
 The vision was to bring together researchers, practitioners, industry, academics, law enforcement, and military with the goal of opening lines of communication.
 The result of this inaugural event was the technical report “A Road Map for Digital Forensic Research” that is frequently referenced as a foundational framework for the domain.

-Since then, an annual conference has been held in various cities around the United States and Europe to present and discuss current and emerging challenges in digital forensic science.
+Since then, an annual conference has been held in various cities around the United States, Europe and APAC to present and discuss current and emerging challenges in digital forensic science.
 The scope of DFRWS has increased to include annual challenges and technical working groups.
 In 2005, Digital Forensic Research Workshop, Inc. became a 501(c)(3) non-profit organization.